elliotBraem/peekaboo-website/src/pages/index.md

 mainpitch:
   heading: Welcome!
   line1: >
-    Peek-a-boo Pediatric Therapy provides occupational therapy services to children birth to 3 years old and their families in the Denver-metro area.
+    Occupational therapy services to children birth to 3 years old and their families in the Denver-metro area.
   line2: >
     We provide services in environments where your child experiences the most; your home, your daycare, or in the community.
   line3: >
     We are named Peek-a-boo Pediatric Therapy because every child should have the opportunity to play the game of peek-a-boo with their parents, siblings, grandparents and any other person in their life.
 services:
-  heading: SERVICES
+  heading: Our Services
-  subheading: test
+  subheading: Our therapists are experts in all aspects of your child's development.
   intro: We look at the child in
   list: ["How they manage their body when happy, upset, nervous, etc.", "How they interact and react to different sensory experiences such as touch, taste, smell, sound, and what they look at.", "How they interpret how they move and understanding the components needed to play with toys and their caregivers."]
   crayons: [